nickwynja/deploysecondcrack/README.markdown

 This will start up the Dropbox daemon that runs in the background.

-### 4. Start Apache
+4. Start Apache
+====

 Fire up Apache and you're done!

     sudo service httpd start

 ## Notes:

 - See Marco's documentation on [Second Crack](https://github.com/marcoarment/secondcrack) for the basics of how to create new posts.
 - It's a know bug right now that previews of drafts aren't being creating in `/drafts/_previews/`.
-- The default template is being used now.
-It's pretty boring.
-I plan to update this using [Bootstrap](http://twitter.github.com/bootstrap/) at some point.
 - This configuration does not include much security.
 In fact, it completely disables the firewall.
 Maybe sometime in the future I'll add [APF](http://www.rfxn.com/projects/advanced-policy-firewall/) but for now, you're on your own.
 - I'm not a total neckbeard sysadmin.
 My implementation of the server environment is likely poor.
-Use it at your own risk.
+Use it at your own risk (or fix my code if you know better).
+- Neither myself or Marco are responsible for anything that goes wrong.
+I'll try and help if I can but don't email him.